sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 Therefore should an IT Product depend on an Operating System to run in production, it is in compliance with this Guiding Policy.

 Adopt
-: A process by which the department obtains an IT Product that is made available and is in used at least once outside the organization.
+: A process by which the department acquires an IT Product that is made available and is in used at least once outside the organization.
 It may consist of Open Source Software, proprietary software, and XaaS, used as is, without code customization.
 (the inspiration for this definition is derived from the [US Department of Defence OSS FAQ](https://dodcio.defense.gov/Open-Source-Software-FAQ/#Q:_Is_open_source_software_commercial_software.3F_Is_it_COTS.3F) where they define OSS as COTS.)